CPA Exam Scheduling - Registration & Application

 After receiving my Notice to Schedule (NTS), do I have to schedule my CPA Exam within a certain period of time?

 Yes, after receiving your Notice to Schedule (NTS), you have to schedule and take your CPA Exam within a certain period of time, which varies by jurisdiction from 90 days to 9 months.
-The NTS will state the earliest and latest date you can sit for each section of the exam you applied to take.
+The NTS will state the earliest and latest date you can sit for each section of the exam you have applied to take.